 - The first is Survival Mom: How to Prepare Your Family for Everyday Disasters and Worst Case Scenarios.
 It’s a great resource to have for many scenarios; I basically wrote the book I wish I’d had when I first began to prep.
 Read more details about it here, plus a link to buy it.

 - And if there’s a chance you could have to leave your house quickly, also get Emergency Evacuations: Get Out Fast When It Matters Most.
-Click to read all about it, plus a link to purchase.

 - Lights Out by David Crawford